christopherleavitt99/Module-2/README.md

 # Development Environment

-I used Python and VS Code to create the software
+I used Python in IDLE Shell 3.11.3 and VS Code 1.78.1 to create the software

 {Describe the programming language that you used and any libraries.}